anisotropi4/wagtail/README.md

 }
 ```

-Nested array block are transformed into separate arrays but where index order is maintained as follows:
+Nested array block are transformed into separate arrays but where index order is maintained as follows
 ```javascript
 {
   "blockid": "946",